JustinTimperio/pacback/README.md

 # Pacback - Alpha 1.4
-**TLDR: This projects ultimate goal is to provide flexible, portable, and resilient downgrades while still maintaining a slim profile and fast performance.**
+**TLDR: This projects ultimate goal is to provide flexible and resilient downgrades while still maintaining a slim profile and fast performance.**

 ## Abstract: